On a free of centrifugal acceleration spacetime: Introduction

 The Einsteinean gravity is self-contained and links universally to all particles including photons.
 In contrast, Newtonian gravity affects massive particles but the massless ones behave as they felt no gravitation \cite{ND1}.
 Moreover, in the classical gravity it is impossible to cancel everywhere the centrifugal acceleration.
 As Dadhich \cite{ND2} has shown, the additional attractive force due to the coupling gravitational - centrifugal potential (a purely Einsteinean effect) counters the centrifugal acceleration everywhere.
 He also proved that particles can have angular velocity but no centrifugal radial repulsion.
 Dadhich further looks for the physical source which gives rise to his non-asymptotically flat space, thus introducing a global monopole of unit charge in an AdS spacetime.
 In addition, the free of centrifugal forces geometry is singular at the origin (the curvatures diverge there) but, however, $r = 0$ is a horizon of the spacetime.

 Our purpose in this paper is to investigate the free of centrifugal acceleration geometry and to give a different interpretation of the nature of the source of the field.
-In our view, Dadhich's constant $k$ represents the constant acceleration (squared) of a static observer.
+In our view, Dadhich's constant $k$ represents the invariant acceleration (squared) of a static observer.
 The energy-momentum tensor corresponds to an anisotropic fluid and its energy density and radial pressures change their sign at some distance from the origin of coordinates.
 We study further the timelike and null geodesics and find that the test particle reaches the singularity after an infinite time, following a spiral trajectory.
+We get rid of the singularity at $r = 0$ with the help of an exponential term in the metric coefficients which renders the curvature invariants and the anisotropic stress tensor regular everywhere.